martafigurska/Video_Geo_Guesser/README.md

-The project predicts the country of origin from dashcam videos using deep learning techniques.
+The project created to predict the country of origin from dashcam videos using deep learning techniques.